v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 ms.date: 05/03/2018
 ms.topic: article
 ms.prod: industry
-description: Solution description of how to develop Predictive Maintenance (predictive maintenance) for Manufacturing customers on Azure.
+description: Solution description of how to develop Predictive Maintenance for Manufacturing customers on Azure.
 ---
 # Predictive Maintenance in Manufacturing Solution Guide